 The mini pill contains a synthetic form of only one hormone, progesterone.
 It makes the fluid at the opening to the uterus thicker, stopping sperm from getting through.

 The mini pill may not be as effective as the combined pill, particularly in younger users.
 It needs to be taken every day at the same time.
 It usually suits those who either have side effects when they take oestrogen or cannot take oestrogen for health reasons.
 The mini pill can be used while breastfeeding.

 Barrier methods of contraception stop sperm from getting into the uterus.
 Options include:

 Male and female condoms also lessen the risk of STIs.
-Barrier methods can be very effective if used the right way every time you have sex.
+Condom methods can be very effective if used the right way every time you have sex.